ontimize/ontimize-boot/_pages/basics_report.md

 breadcrumbs: true
 ---

+**Important:** This module works only for Ontimize Boot version 3.7.0 or above.
+{: .notice--warning}

 # Introduction
 The **Report Store** system will allow you to store, manage and export all kinds of reports designed and implemented via the JasperReports API.
 This module will let you use your Ontimize application data as data sources for your reports, allowing you to fully customize its layout with tables, charts, graphs... and also visualize, export, print and download your reports.